USAFA-ECE/ece281-book/book/ICE/ICE3.md

 Then, follow the instructions in {ref}`manual-add-to-vivado-project` to add `halfAdder.vhd` to the project as a source.
-Make sure you see hallfAdder in the sources hierarchy.
+Make sure you see halfAdder in the sources hierarchy.

 The half-adder test bench has already been added for you.
 We recommend you run the simulation just to verify that things